-Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Presumed plastered finish.
+Internal walls are of a plaster finish.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings and facings are of a timber variety.
-The kitchen is comprised of wall and base mounted units incorporating adequate storage and worktop surface areas.
+Skirtings and architraves are to painted timber.
+Internal doors are to timber panel design.
+Kitchen units are to a rage of built in wall and base units which provide adequate surface/storage areas.

-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Blocked over.
+Chimney breasts and fireplaces Blocked over.

 Internal decorations Visually inspected.
-Papered and painted throughout.
+Paintwork and tilework.